We’re so proud of our full-page feature in the Southwest Airlines inflight magazine this month that we’re reproducing it here (with permission):

 - We’re listed on ProgrammableWeb and they blogged about us, twice

 And for completeness, here’s everything else we know of since mid-2012!
-Jake Jenkins, and again at a NYC Quantified Self Meetup, A Woman of Less Substance, MetaFilter, Portland Monthly Magazine (in actual print!), Reduce Keystrokes, WeUseThat (which we reblogged ourselves), Business Insider picked up on the WeUseThat buzz, RescueTime (from when we integrated with them), Best Vendor, Katja Grace (with concomitant Hacker News buzz and which we reblogged), Hacker News buzz about the Beeminder API, Julian Friedman, PDX Training blog, Daily Tekk (just a tiny mention), Track Yourself (which places Beeminder at the intersection of “goals” and “money”), Phil Newton (WordPress plugin for Beeminder), Josh Estelle of Google on GmailZero, Productive Superdad’s productivity tools, Pinterest, DayScore (cites Beeminder as inspiration), Loic LeMeur uses Beeminder, About Project Management, Beeminder on Reddit, Tadek on beeminding physical inbox zero, Open Forum, Daniel Reeves at a Portland Quantified Self Meetup, Dreamwidth.org, Hunch.com, wonderful article about Beeminder on the Russian Lifehacker by Dmitry Gorchakov, and an English translation, ADD forum, Marla Cummins (also about ADD/ADHD), Ich-Besser-Mich (in German), a Spanish podcast, Self-control and Beeminder (in Lithuanian), Pomodoros to stay focused.
+Jake Jenkins, and again at a NYC Quantified Self Meetup, A Woman of Less Substance, MetaFilter, Portland Monthly Magazine (in actual print!), Reduce Keystrokes, WeUseThat (which we reblogged ourselves), Business Insider picked up on the WeUseThat buzz, RescueTime (from when we integrated with them), Best Vendor, Katja Grace (with concomitant Hacker News buzz and which we reblogged), Hacker News buzz about the Beeminder API, Julian Friedman, PDX Training blog, Daily Tekk (just a tiny mention), Track Yourself (which places Beeminder at the intersection of “goals” and “money”), Phil Newton (WordPress plugin for Beeminder), Josh Estelle of Google on GmailZero, Productive Superdad’s productivity tools, Pinterest, DayScore (cites Beeminder as inspiration), Loic LeMeur uses Beeminder, About Project Management, Beeminder on Reddit, Tadek on beeminding physical inbox zero, American Express: 17 best tools for building new habits and goals, Daniel Reeves at a Portland Quantified Self Meetup, Dreamwidth.org, Hunch.com, wonderful article about Beeminder on the Russian Lifehacker by Dmitry Gorchakov, and an English translation, ADD forum, Marla Cummins (also about ADD/ADHD), Ich-Besser-Mich (in German), a Spanish podcast, Self-control and Beeminder (in Lithuanian), Pomodoros to stay focused.
 Not to mention all the links we’ve been collecting of people doing awesome things with the Beeminder API!

 UPDATE: A more recent press roundup.